aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

 ### Note Options
 You set `key=value` attributes on notes by placing the key/value pairs within brackets after the note, e.g., `A5[stem="up",id="foobar"]` will set the ID of this note to `foobar` and render it with an upwards stem.

+### What's next?

+Make sure you've read [The Vexflow Tutorial] and understand the underlying API.